Perceptual Generative Autoencoders: Methods

 When $\gamma'=\gamma$ and $\eta=0$, Eq.~\eqref{eq:loss_lvpga} is equivalent to Eq.~\eqref{eq:loss_lpga}, considering that $\sigma_{\phi}^{2}\left(\mathbf{x}\right)$ will be optimized to approach $\epsilon^2$.
 Similarly, when $\gamma=0$, Eq.~\eqref{eq:loss_lvpga} is equivalent to Eq.~\eqref{eq:loss_vpga}.
 Interestingly, it also becomes possible to have a mix of LPGA and VPGA by setting all three hyperparameters to positive values.
+This approach mainly serves to demonstrate the connection between LPGA and VPGA, and is less practical due to the extra hyperparameters.
 We refer to this approach as LVPGA.